Charlotte Independence: Stadium

 In 2016, the club began working with Mecklenburg County on a refurbishment of American Legion Memorial Stadium.
-The club subsequently signed a 10-year lease with the county for Memorial Stadium to become its new home, beginning in 2021.The Independence played the first match at the newly renovated stadium on Wednesday, July 7, 2021.
+The club subsequently signed a 10-year lease with the county for Memorial Stadium to become its new home, beginning in 2021.
+The Independence played the first match at the newly renovated stadium on Wednesday, July 7, 2021.

 American Legion Memorial Stadium holds 10,500 people and is considered to be one of the best soccer-specific stadiums in the country.
 The stadium is located in the heart of the Elizabeth neighborhood in Charlotte with an updated concourse, a view of the Charlotte city skyline, and a World War I memorial at the entrance.

-American Legion Memorial Stadium has hosted various different events throughout its history, including Presedential addresses, professional wrestling matches, professional and high school football, and Charlotte's first ever professional soccer team, the Carolina Lightnin', during the American Soccer League Championship in 1981 in front of 20,163 fans.
+American Legion Memorial Stadium has hosted various different events throughout its history, including Presidential addresses, professional wrestling matches, professional and high school football, and Charlotte's first ever professional soccer team, the Carolina Lightnin', during the American Soccer League Championship in 1981 in front of 20,163 fans.

 Previously, the Independence played matches in the greater Charlotte region at the Sportsplex in Matthews in Matthews, North Carolina, Ramblewood Soccer Complex, the University of North Carolina at Charlotte's Transamerica Field and Winthrop University's Eagle Field.